-Besides the price you'll need to pay to get the physical hardware, e.g. an extra RAM (random-access memory), a larger volume HDD (hard disk drive), or a more advanced SSD (solid state drive) which is popular these days, time and efforts are also needed to install the device and make it work properly.
+Besides the price you’ll need to pay to get the physical hardware, e.g. an extra RAM, a larger volume HDD (hard disk drive), or a more advanced SSD (solid-state drive), time and efforts are also needed to install the device and make it work properly.
 Done incorrectly, your laptop would run slowly as usual or worse, unable to boot.

-Today, I want to share with you a few tips to speed up a laptop for free — without spending a cent adding new hardware or sending your computer to a computer shop for services.
+Today, we’d like to share with you a few tips to speed up a laptop for free — without spending a cent adding new hardware or sending your computer to a computer shop for services.

 1. Be More Organized

 Your computer is like a man.
 A person can’t be productive unless he/she is well organized in dealing with different things.
 The same principle goes with a computer.
 The more organized all tasks are, the machine is going to run more smoothly.

 Any laptops with Windows OS can slow down if it has to load additional programs when Windows powers up.
 The trick is often caused by third-party applications that add themselves to the auto start-up list, especially when your laptop is a brand new one — the manufacturer usually has pre-installed some bloatware (learn what bloatware is here).

 3. Clean up Hard Drive